microsoft/vscode-docs/docs/java/java-webapp.md

 - View a Web App's log files
 - Swap Deployment Slots

 To install the Azure App Service extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for `azure app service` to filter the results.
 Select the Microsoft [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) extension.
-For a more command line Maven-centric experience, you can also check out the [Maven plugin for Azure Web App tutorial](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-webapp-maven-plugin/readme?view=azure-java-stable).
+For a more command line Maven-centric experience, you can also check out the [Maven plugin for Azure App Service Linux tutorial](https://docs.microsoft.com/azure/app-service/containers/quickstart-java).

 ## Create a new Web App